 When Tail Point Lighthouse was automated in 1936, the 1859 keeper’s dwelling was no longer needed.
 The residence was sold to a private individual with the stipulation it be removed, as the surrounding land had become the Long Tail Point Migratory Waterfowl Refuge just that year.
 While the house was being relocated that winter, the trailer it was on broke through the ice up to its axles.
 The dwelling was dismantled on the spot, and the lumber later used to build a silo on a farm in Suamico.

 On April 9, 1973, a powerful storm packing winds of up to seventy miles-per-hour created twelve-foot waves that destroyed the 1899 Tail Point Lighthouse.

 In the early 1870s, the government had given the 1849 stone lighthouse on Long Tail Point to William Mitchell, a former keeper, who wanted to reuse the stone from the tower.
-However, Mitchell soon discovered the tower was “impervious to bar and pick” and abandoned his efforts.
+Mitchell soon discovered the tower was “impervious to bar and pick” and abandoned his efforts.
 The government planned to demolish the stone tower itself in the early 1900s, but Commodore Arthur C. Neville and Judge Carlton Merrill successfully petitioned Washington to save the landmark.
 Ironically, the first of three Long Point Lighthouses is the only one that remains standing.
-A modern light, know as Light 18, marks the tip of Long Point today.
+A modern light, known as Light 18, marks the tip of Long Point today.